eerimoq/detools/docs/index.rst

 Patch types
 ===========

-Normal
+Sequential
 ------

-A normal patch uses two memory regions or files.
+A sequential patch uses two memory regions or files.
 One contains the from-data and the to-data is written to the other.
 The patch is accesses sequentially from the beginning to the end when applying the patch.